2017soft/Django-Web-Applications/README.md

 Here is the instructions about how to open the website: (for Mac OS)

-1. Install Python 3.6 or above.
+1. Install Django and Python 3.6 or above.

 2. Install Pipenv and Postgres (by running "pip install pipenv" and "pip install Postgres").